pingcap/blog/2017-09-12-futuresandgrpc.md

 categories: ['Engineering']
 ---

-This is the speech Tang Liu (tl@pingcap.com) gave at the Bay Area Rust Meetup August 2017.
-[See the video](https://air.mozilla.org/bay-area-rust-meetup-august-2017/).
+This is the speech Tang Liu (tl@pingcap.com) gave at the Bay Area Rust Meetup August 2017. <!--The link is broken [See the video](https://air.mozilla.org/bay-area-rust-meetup-august-2017/).-->

 <!-- TOC -->